Abbottstown in Adams County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected by Lincoln Highway Heritage Corridor.

 Location.
 39° 53.189′ N, 76° 59.087′ W. Marker is in Abbottstown, Pennsylvania, in Adams County.
 Marker is at the intersection of King Street (U.S. 30) and Queen Street (State Highway 194) on King Street.
+Located in the parking lot for the Altland House.
 Touch for map.
-Located in the the parking lot for the Altland House.
 Marker is in this post office area: Abbottstown PA 17301, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on May 3, 2018.
-This page originally submitted on September 23, 2008, by Craig Swain of Leesburg, Virginia.
-This page has been viewed 4,735 times since then and 50 times this year.
-Photos: 1, 2, 3. submitted on September 23, 2008, by Craig Swain of Leesburg, Virginia.
+This page was last revised on February 22, 2021.
+It was originally submitted on September 23, 2008, by Craig Swain of Leesburg, Virginia.
+This page has been viewed 4,925 times since then and 22 times this year.
+Last updated on February 21, 2021, by Carl Gordon Moore Jr. of North East, Maryland.
+Photos: 1, 2. submitted on September 23, 2008, by Craig Swain of Leesburg, Virginia.
+3. submitted on July 16, 2019, by Larry Gertner of New York, New York.
+4. submitted on September 23, 2008, by Craig Swain of Leesburg, Virginia. • Bill Pfingsten was the editor who published this page.